 - Boot your Chromebook into Recovery Mode by holding “ESC + Refresh” (4th key on the top row) keys, and then pressing the Power button.

 - You’ll then be promoted with a scary warning that’ll take over your screen.
 Read it and accept the consequences.
 This will occur regardless of what you do.

 - Press “CTRL + D.” This is basically another fail-safe.
 Google’s way of making sure you really know what you’re doing.

 - On the next screen, you’ll see another message that states- “To turn OS Verification OFF, press ENTER.”
 Go ahead and do it.
 You may hear beeping during this step.

-- Press “Ctrl + D,” or just wait for the beeping to stop and your Chromebook will reboot itself.
+- Press “CTRL+ D” again, or just wait for the beeping to stop and your Chromebook will reboot itself.

-- It’ll take about 15 minutes for it to boot into Developer mode.
+- It’ll take about 15-20 minutes for it to boot into Developer Mode.
 You’ll see the status of the boot.
 You only have to go through this process during your first boot after enabling it.

 - You’re now in Developer Mode!